-Even in these very simple models, we can observe two important features of the causal graphs that we will formalize as causal Bayesian networks in the remainder of this article.
-First, the models relate variables (genotype, smoking, lung cancer) represented as nodes in a direc- 65 ted acyclic graph through directed edges or links (such as the edge from smoking to lung cancer) indicating a causal influence.
-The links from Uto X and Y are drawn dashed to emphasize that U is unobservable.
-Second, in the first model, the joint probability of the variables can be represented by the product of the prior probability of smoking times 70 the conditional probability of lung cancer given smoking.
-In the second model, the joint probability of genotype, smoking, and lung cancer can be represented by the product of the prior probability of the genotype, times the conditional probability of smoking given the genotype, times the conditional probability of the genotype and smoking.
-This decompo- 75 sition is allowed by the fundamental rule of probability in the case of a joint distribution of two and three variables.
+Even in these very simple models, we can observe two important features of the causal graphs that we will formalize as causal Bayesian networks in the remainder of this paper.
+First, the models relate variables (genotype, smoking, lung cancer) represented as nodes in a directed acyclic graph through directed edges or links (such as the edge from smoking to lung cancer) indicating a causal influence.
+The links from U to X and Y are drawn dashed to emphasize that U is unobservable.
+Second, in the first model, the joint probability of the variables can be represented by the product of the prior probability of smoking times the conditional probability of genotype, smoking, and lung cancer can be represented by the prior probability of the genotype, times the conditional probability of smoking.
+This decomposition is allowed by the fundamental rule of probability in the case of a joint distribution of two and three variables.

 In the next section we define formally the key notion of causal Bayesian network.
-Following that, we discuss the concept of intervention and define an identifiability problem.
-We then present a proof of 80 unidentifiability for a particular causal Bayesian network and use different versions of smoking-lung cancer causal models to show why the identifiability problem is interesting and how it can be solved mathematically.
-Our conclusions consist mainly of a survey of the recent literature on the topic.
-85
+In Section Three, we discuss the concept of intervention and define an identifiability problem.
+In Section Four, we present a proof of unidentifiability for a particular causal Bayesian network and use different versions of smoking-lung cancer causal models to show why the identifiability problem is interesting and how it can be solved mathematically.
+The conclusions, which consists mainly of a survey of the recent literature on the topic, are included in Section Five.

 Disclaimers are in order.
 We do not claim that any of our specific examples are reflective of good domain knowledge.
 We are not interested in validating or repudiating causal assumptions specific to a domain.
 We assume that the domain knowledge is obtained somehow before our analysis.
-The framework described in this article is limited to answering 90 the question of whether a given set of assumptions is sufficient for quantifying causal effects from non-experimental data.
+The framework described in this paper is limited to answering the question of whether a given set of assumptions is sufficient for quantifying causal effects from nonexperimental data.